niplav/site/grand.md

 Or is the issues with the *universal* quantum constructor, since such a replicator wouldn't be able to create arbitrary quantum states?

+#### 4.5.2 Autopoiesis

+##### Autopoietic societies

+> and New Zealand was likely settled a founder population with between 50 and 100 women

+Missing "by": "settled __by__ a founder population with […]"

+### 4.6 Services

+> It can be argued that the heterogeneity of services requires human-level artificial intelligence, but a vast number of services can be performed by more narrow systems adequately (making the human-provided version a valuable luxury in many cases: small talk with the hairdresser may soon be the actual reason to pay the premium).

+I somewhat balk at the specific example, as the job of a hair dresser (from a robotic perspective, though I'm no roboticist) seems to me to be one of the hardest professions to automate (hair is non-rigid & highly non-linear & malfunctioning machinery would be dangerously close to a human neck, and the wages aren't high enough for there to be significant pressure for automation).
+I'd maybe pick legal advice & a charismatic lawyer instead, or medical advice and empathy (though both of these examples suffer from the fact that these two professions have far more legal protection).